 As a university town, rooms are fairly easy to find in the area and commuting is relatively easy to surrounding towns too.
 Bristol Parkway and Filton Abbeywood railway stations are less than a mile away and both are well-served by cycle routes and buses – on which Thales employees receive discount.

-Crawley is our newest site and one of our largest, located on Manor Royal, employing nearly 1,900 people.
+Crawley is located on Manor Royal, employing nearly 1,900 people.
 On site, there is a canteen serving a variety of hot and cold foods and discounted Costa coffee shops to help you get your caffeine fix.
 This site has its own gym run by Nuffield Health.
 There is also a dry-cleaning service on site.

 We have a high proportion of graduates and a thriving social scene thanks to societies catering for a diverse range of interests and the Crawley Leisure Club, which organises regular events.